Incorporation of random alloy GaBi$_{x}$As$_{1-x}$ barriers in InAs quantum dot molecules: alloy strain and orbital

 \subsection{Concentration dependence}

-\paragraph*{} Figure~\ref{fig:spacing-7_e-field_0.06} shows the energy levels of the hole states in response to an electric field applied along the growth axis.
+\paragraph*{} Figure~\ref{fig:spacing-7_e-field_z1.0d4} shows the energy levels of the hole states in response to an electric field applied along the growth axis.
 The hole state energies are shown as the energy of the corresponding valence states, such that the lowest energy hole state is at the top of the band of valence states.
 We have set the potential to be zero at the bottom of lower dot, so that the energies of the bottom dot states remain unchanged when the field is applied, while the energies of states mostly localized to the top dot increase linearly with the field strength and dot separation.
 The state with the lowest hole energy for each of the two dots, including the hybrid states they form, are colored black; higher energy states are colored blue; states that have a significant wavefunction density in the barrier region between the dots are colored red.
 The coloring of the state are determined with calculations of the probability distribution of the wavefunction (Appendix~\ref{appx:rho}) and spatial plots of the charge density (see the supplementary file).